Building Vermont’s Future From the Child Up

 Throughout this process, stakeholders will engage in the following activities:

-2. Stakeholder Outreach (June 2017 – August 2017) – Stakeholders across the state will participate in community meetings, facilitated interviews, and surveys to collect feedback on successes and opportunities in the early care and learning system, which will be captured in an online database.
-Feedback will be analyzed to identify key themes to inform the Building Vermont’s Future From The Child Up Summit.
+1. Stakeholder Outreach (June 2017 – August 2017) – Stakeholders across the state participated in community meetings, facilitating interviews, and surveys to collect feedback on successes and opportunities in the early care and learning system, which were then captured in an online database.
+Feedback was then analyzed to identify key themes to inform the Building Vermont’s Future From The Child Up Summit.

-3. Building Vermont’s Future From The Child Up Summit (Fall 2017) – The Building Vermont’s Future From The Child Up Summit will convene 300 participants in a two-day, intensive co-design session using an Appreciative Inquiry process.
-As a result of the Building Vermont’s Future From The Child Up Summit, stakeholders will agree on a blueprint for Vermont’s future early care and learning system, and Implementation Teams will be charged with carrying out the design.
+2. Building Vermont’s Future From The Child Up Summit (October 3-4, 2017) – The Building Vermont’s Future From The Child Up Summit convened 200+ participants in a two-day, intensive co-design session using an Appreciative Inquiry process.
+As a result of the Building Vermont’s Future From The Child Up Summit, stakeholders agreed on a blueprint for Vermont’s future early care and learning system, and Implementation Teams have now been charged with carrying out the design.

 4. Implementation Teams (Ongoing) – There are currently ongoing efforts to improve Vermont’s early care and learning system, including Building Bright Futures’ Implementation Teams and existing committees under the Early Childhood Action Plan (ECAP).
-Community Outreach will capture the successes and opportunities related to these efforts to inform the Building Vermont’s Future From The Child Up Summit.
-As a result of this Summit, and in coordination with the ECAP, the Implementation Teams and initiatives will be reoriented to accelerate successes toward implementation of the new early care and learning system.
+Community Outreach captured the successes and opportunities related to these efforts to inform the Building Vermont’s Future From The Child Up Summit.
+As a result of the Summit, and in coordination with the ECAP, the Implementation Teams and initiatives are being reoriented to accelerate successes toward implementation of the new early care and learning system.

 Steering Committee Members:

 Lisa Daigle –Farney – Northeast Kingdom Learning Services

 Sharon Easterling – Consultant